nicktheo59/nicktheo59.github.io/index.md

 What I have decided to work on:

-- The Future of Transportation and Income-generation
-- The Future of Renewable Energy and Income-generation
+- The Future of Renewable Energy (and Income-generation) [Energy Independence](./Energyindependence.md)
-- The Future of Food and Waste Management [Larvae Labs](./Labs.md)
+- The Future of Food and Waste Management (and Income-gen) [Larvae Labs](./Labs.md)
+- The Future of Transportation (and Income-generation) [Auto-Shares](./autoshares/autoshares.md)
-- The Future of Immersive Education
+- The Future of Immersive Education (and you guessed..!)
 - Intermittent / necessary entrepreneur-ing (aka paying the bills)

+_Hmm Watson, there's a common theme afoot_ -> That's right, but it'll be better to explain after you see it in action and working.

 ![](assets/img/LarvaeLabs.png)
 <br/>